|

 working by turning the meter

 knob to VOLT.
-It should
+It should read

-read about 3kV with the power
+about 3kV with the power on.

-on.
-Now turn off the
+Now turn off the mains supply

-from the wall.
-Watch
+and unplug it from the wall.

-the HT voltage using the
+Watch the HT voltage using

-front panel meter until it
+the front panel meter until

-has bled away, ideally to an
+it has bled away, ideally to

-indicated zero: mine shows
+an indicated zero: mine shows

 over 500 volts after the